 We prepare and publicly release quarterly unaudited financial statements prepared in accordance with GAAP.
 We also disclose and discuss certain non-GAAP financial measures in our public releases, investor conference calls and filings with the SEC.
-The non-GAAP financial measures that we may disclose include EBITDA, adjusted EBITDA adjusted EBITDA margin, non-GAAP net income, and non-GAAP net income per diluted share.
+The non-GAAP financial measures that we may disclose include EBITDA, adjusted EBITDA margin, non-GAAP net income, and non-GAAP net income per diluted share.
 EBITDA is our net income before interest income or expense, net, other income or expense, net, loss on debt extinguishment, income taxes, depreciation and amortization.
 We typically disclose EBITDA on a consolidated and an operating segment basis in our earnings releases, investor conference calls, and filings with the SEC.
 Adjusted EBITDA is different from EBITDA because we further adjust EBITDA for stock-based compensation expense, acquisition-and integration-related costs, restructuring costs, and settlements and impairments incurred outside our ordinary course of business.
 Adjusted EBITDA margin represents adjusted EBITDA divided by revenues for the period.
-Non-GAAP net income is determined by adjusting our net income for stock-based compensation expense, acquisition-related costs, restructuring costs, restructuring costs, settlement and impairment costs incurred outside our ordinary course of business.
-Adjusted compensation expense, acquisition-related costs, restructuring costs, restructuring costs, settlement and impairment costs incurred outside our ordinary course of business, and loss on debt extinguishment, as well as amortization of acquired intangible assets and other related costs, and then subtracting an assumed provision for income taxes.
+Non-GAAP net income is determined by adjusting our net income for stock-based compensation expense, acquisition- and integration-related costs, restructuring costs, settlement and impairment costs incurred outside our ordinary course of business, and loss on debt extinguishment, as well as amortization of acquired intangible assets and other related costs, and then subtracting an assumed provision for income taxes.
 Non-GAAP net income per diluted share is a non-GAAP financial measure that represents non-GAAP net income divided by the number of diluted shares outstanding for the period used in the calculation of GAAP net income per diluted share.